Rocky Aoki: Personal life

-He moved to New York City, going on to win the United States flyweight title in 1962, 1963 and 1964.
-He was inducted into the National Wrestling Hall of Fame in 1995.

-Restaurant business

-In New York, Aoki worked seven days a week in an ice cream truck that he rented in Harlem while studying restaurant management at New York City Community College.
+In New York City, Aoki worked seven days a week in an ice cream truck that he rented in Harlem while studying restaurant management at New York City Community College.

+Aoki, who was married three times, once said that he had "three kids from three different women at exactly the same time."
+He found out about the seventh with the third woman when he was sued for paternity.
+His third wife was Keiko Aoki, a businesswoman whom he married in 2002.

+Before his death, he became a United States citizen.

+Benihana

 After he received his associate degree in management in 1963, he used the $10,000 he had saved from the ice cream business to convince his father to co-invest in the first Benihana, a four-table teppanyaki restaurant on West 56th Street.
 "Benihana", taken from the Japanese name for safflower, was suggested by Aoki's father.
 According to family legend, Aoki's father was walking through the bombed-out ruins of post-war Tokyo when he happened across a single red safflower growing in the rubble.

-Personal life

-Aoki, who was married three times, once said that he had "three kids from three different women at exactly the same time."
-He found out about the seventh with the third woman when he was sued for paternity.
+Genesis

 In August 1973, Aoki launched Genesis, a softcore pornographic men's magazine, with two centerfolds each issue.
 The title changed hands several times, eventually becoming an explicit publication long after Aoki's period of ownership.
 Despite not enjoying the mainstream popularity of rivals Playboy and Penthouse, the magazine remained in activity for nearly 40 years.

+Sports activities

+Double Eagle V

 Aoki partially funded and crewed the Double Eagle V, the first balloon to successfully cross the Pacific Ocean.
-The Double Eagle V launched from Nagashima, Japan on November 10, 1981, and landed in Mendocino National Forest in California 84 hours and 31 minutes later.
+The Double Eagle V launched from Nagashima, Japan, on November 10, 1981, and landed in Mendocino National Forest in California 84 hours and 31 minutes later.
 It traveled a record 5,768 mi.
 The Double Eagle V's four-man crew consisted of Rocky Aoki with Albuquerque balloonists Ben Abruzzo, Larry Newman, and Ron Clark.
 Overshadowed by the concurrent Space Shuttle mission STS-2, the Double Eagle V failed to attract the same degree of media attention as the earlier Double Eagle flights.

+Powerboat racing

-After injuries suffered in a 1982 accident, the Tenafly, New Jersey resident told sportswriters that he was leaving the sport.
-He was an offshore powerboat racer along with the 1986 APBA world champion Powerboat throttleman Errol Lanier, a former Fort Lauderdale, Florida fireman who saved his life in a near-fatal powerboat crash in 1979 under the Golden Gate Bridge.
+Aoki competed professionally as an offshore powerboat racer along with the 1986 APBA world champion Powerboat throttleman Errol Lanier, a former Fort Lauderdale, Florida, fireman who saved his life in a near-fatal powerboat crash in 1979 under the Golden Gate Bridge.

-His third wife was Keiko Aoki, a businesswoman whom he married in 2002.
-Before his death, he became a United States citizen.

-Insider trading
+Despite several crashes and failures to finish due to damage to his boat or mechanical failures, Aoki was quite successful as an offshore racer, winning several races.
+He twice won the Benihana Grand Prix in Point Pleasant, New Jersey, sponsored by his own company — the second win came in 1982, three years after his devastating San Francisco crash.
+After injuries suffered in an accident later in the 1982 season, Aoki told sportswriters that he was leaving the sport.